ModischFabrications/Verdandi_Code/README.md

 ## Usage

-## Contributing
-### CPP Formatting
-We are using the Clang Formatter with the style configuration from the included ´.clang-format´ file.
-For that install the [Clang compiler](https://github.com/nextcloud/desktop/wiki) as well as the Clang-Format extension for vscode.

 ### Uploading the file system
 In order to increase transmission speed and reduce memory usage, files are stored in the GNU zip file format on the ESP8266 and unpacked in your browser.